Outgoing Student Mobility for Studies

 Travel Distance

-Standard Travel Grant Amount (Euro)
+Standard Travel Grant Amount (in Euros)

-Green Travel5 Grant Amount (Euro)
+Green Travel5 Grant Amount (in Euros)

 10 - 99 km